thedersen/backbone.validation/README.md

 ### Validation binding

+The philosophy behind this plugin, is that you should be able to reuse your validation rules both to validate your model and to validate  form input, as well as providing a simple way of notifying users about errors when they are populating forms.
+For this to work, you need to bind your view.
 The validation binding code is executed with a call to `Backbone.Validation.bind(view)`.
-The [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the view's model is then overridden to perform the validation.
-In addition, the model is extended with an `isValid()` method.

 There are several places that it can be called from, depending on your circumstances.